 Think about your own browsing experience.
 Do you want a page that loads like a racecar or like a sloth?
 Sloths are certainly adorable, but not when it comes to your page speed.

 The user experience your website offers determines whether a visitor stays to explore or bounces back to the results.
+This is why the overall look and function of a page are some of the most impactful webpage elements.

 3. Engagement Metrics Make a Difference.